Fookdies301/ClashForMagisk-IPV6/README.md

 # Clash for Magisk IPV6

-*this is a highly experimental version, use it at your own risk!*
+*this is a highly experimental version, moded mainly for my own use.
+You con use it at your own risk!*

 this is based on Kr328's [Clash for Magisk](https://github.com/Kr328/ClashForMagisk).